 - Fees and commissions.
 You want to keep as large a chunk of your profits as you can, so it’s important to make sure your broker doesn’t charge high fees that can eat into your profits.

 - Payment methods available.
-You might want to buy Robinhood shares using a specific payment method, such as PayPal.
-Not all brokers accept every payment method, but using our comparisons you can search only the brokers that support the option you’re looking for.
+You might want to invest using a specific payment method, such as PayPal.
+Not all brokers accept every payment method, but by using our comparisons, you can find the brokers that support the option you’re looking for.

 - Reputation.
 One of the strongest indicators of a broker’s reliability is the reputation it has with the customers who have used it.
 Brokers are online businesses, and as such many user experiences can be found online.
 You can check these out in addition to our reviews to make sure you choose the right platform.

 - Customer service.
 As you’re going to be investing your money using the platform, you want to check that the broker offers good customer service in case you have a query or something goes wrong.

 Latest Robinhood news

 Nike shares are trading lower after-hours: here’s why